 Rule 39 Pro Bono Initiative

-An award-winning initiative hosted by CILD with the support of DLA Piper, Eversheds Sutherland, Freshfields, Herbert Smith Freehills, Linklaters, Orrick, and Osborne Clarke, and led by Dr Daria Sartori.
+An award-winning initiative previously hosted by CILD with the support of DLA Piper, Eversheds Sutherland, Freshfields, Herbert Smith Freehills, Linklaters, Orrick, Osborne Clarke, and Reed Smith, and led by Dr Daria Sartori.

-Since 2021, CILD is proud to be hosting, with the support of 8 international law firms, the Rule 39 Initiative for the protection of the human rights of asylum-seekers, refugees and migrants in Europe, led by Dr Daria Sartori, who is assisted by Muriel Vicquery.
+From October 2021-July 2024, CILD proudly hosted, with the support of 8 international law firms, the Rule 39 Initiative for the protection of the human rights of asylum-seekers, refugees and migrants in Europe, led by Dr Daria Sartori, who is assisted by Muriel Vicquery.

 Since the Rule 39 Initiative began, it has assisted over 500 people and has provided over 4,000 hours of pro bono legal support.